rodjek/puppet-lint/README.md

  * Classes should not be defined inside a class.
  * Defines should not be defined inside a class.
  * Classes should not inherit between namespaces.
+ * Required parameters in class & defined type definitions should be listed before optional parameters.

 ## Reporting bugs or incorrect results